-Currently, Alexander is Assistant Professor of Music and Director of Orchestral Activities at the Sunderman Conservatory of Music at Gettysburg College.
-At Gettysburg he conducts the 70-piece Gettysburg College Symphony Orchestra and teaches courses in Music History, Music Theory and Conducting.
-Previous university-level orchestras with whom Alexander has worked include the UC-Berkeley Chamber Orchestra (Founder and Music Director) and the UC Berkeley Symphony (Assistant Conductor).
+Prof. Alexander Kahn is associate professor of music and director of orchestral activities at the Sunderman Conservatory of Music at Gettysburg College.
+At Gettysburg he conducts the 70-piece Gettysburg College Symphony Orchestra and teaches courses in music history, music theory, and conducting.
+Previous university-level orchestras with whom Kahn has worked include the UC Berkeley Chamber Orchestra (founder and music director) and the UC Berkeley Symphony (assistant conductor).

-In addition to his position at Gettysburg, Alexander has worked with professional orchestras across the United States and throughout Europe.
-He is the Founder and Music Director of the Metta Ensemble, a professional chamber orchestra based in Gettysburg, PA.
-He also currently serves as Cover Conductor for the Baltimore Symphony and as a Staff Conductor for the Spoleto Festival in Charleston, SC.
-Recent guest conducting engagements have included the Pazardzhik Symphony Orchestra in Bulgaria, the Latoshinsky Orchestra in Kiev, Ukraine, and the Salzburg Soloists of Salzburg, Austria.
-Between 2007 and 2008, Alexander served as Assistant Conductor of the Bamberg Symphony in Bamberg, Germany.
-While in Bamberg he was also Music Director of the Bamberg Collegium Musicum and Guest Conductor of the Bamberg Universität Orchester.
+In addition to his position at Gettysburg, Kahn has worked with professional orchestras across the United States and throughout Europe.
+He is the founder and music director of the Metta Ensemble, a professional chamber orchestra based in Gettysburg, PA.
+He has also served as cover conductor for the Baltimore Symphony and as a staff conductor for the Spoleto Festival in Charleston, SC.
+Recent guest conducting engagements have included the HUB Opera Ensemble, the Pazardzhik Symphony Orchestra in Bulgaria, the Latoshinsky Orchestra in Kiev, Ukraine, and the Salzburg Soloists of Salzburg, Austria.
+Between 2007 and 2008, Kahn served as assistant conductor of the Bamberg Symphony in Bamberg, Germany.
+While in Bamberg he was also music director of the Bamberg Collegium Musicum and guest conductor of the Bamberg Universität Orchester.

-Alexander’s love of music was inherited from his father, Eugene Kahn, a conductor and educator on Long Island.
-His primary conducting studies were at UC Berkeley with David Milnes and at the Peabody Institute with Marin Alsop, Gustav Meier and Markand Thakar.
-He has also participated in workshops with teachers including Larry Rachleff, Kenneth Kiesler, Daniel Lewis and Peter Gülke.
+Kahn’s love of music was inherited from his father, Eugene Kahn, a conductor and educator on Long Island.
+His primary conducting studies were at UC Berkeley with David Milnes and at the Peabody Institute with Marin Alsop, Gustav Meier, and Markand Thakar.
+He has also participated in workshops with teachers including Larry Rachleff, Kenneth Kiesler, Daniel Lewis, and Peter Gülke.

-When not conducting, Alexander enjoys cooking, hiking, reading, and travelling, and spending time with his wonderful wife and daughter.
+When not conducting, Kahn enjoys cooking, hiking, reading, and travelling, and spending time with his wonderful wife and daughter.

 Alexander Gordon Kahn